 Drive from Fort Worth: 4 hours 12 minutes

 The adventures continue year-round at Lake Wister State Park.
 Visiting in spring?
 The birdwatching is ideal; try a birding scavenger hunt or have the kids imitate the calls they hear.
-(The National Audubon Society has more tips for getting children interested in birding at audubon.org/news/easy-ways-get-kids-birding.)
+(The National Audubon Society has great tips for birding with children.)

 You can also snap a gorgeous family photo among the Indian paintbrush, Indian blanket and other wildflowers.
 Summer vacationers might try their hand (or legs, as the case may be) at waterskiing on the 7,300-surface-acre Lake Wister, or take a dip at the swimming beach.